superpios/node-scorecard/README.md

 The Node Scorecard data is available as a machine-payable HTTP API.
 There is no account, no API key, no sign-up and no OAuth.
-An agent calls an endpoint, receives `402 Payment Required`, signs a USDC payment on one of the four chains, retries, and gets the data.
+An agent calls an endpoint, receives `402 Payment Required`, signs a USDC payment on one of the five chains, retries, and gets the data.

 Requests that fail (HTTP >= 400) are never settled — errors are not charged.